-DBA Dissertation Requirements
+DBA Dissertation Requirements and Procedure

 A dissertation proposal must be submitted to the doctoral committee, which will ascertain that the subject of the dissertation is business related, of doctoral quality, and that completion of the dissertation is feasible.
 The dissertation proposal must be presented in the form of a written document and provided to the members of the committee at least 30 days before its oral presentation.
 If the doctoral committee approves the proposal, the student can move to the second stage of the main dissertation preparation and writing.

 A good DBA dissertation should contain the following elements:

 A title that is appealing and meaningful, reflecting the contents of the dissertation.